blackboxnlp/2019/index.md

 learning from multimodal signals such as speech and vision and on the analysis and interpretability of representations emerging in multilayer recurrent neural networks.
-He was area co-chair for machine learning at ACL 2017 is general chair for Benelearn 2018.
+He was area co-chair for machine learning at ACL 2017, and is general chair for Benelearn 2018.

 ## Sponsors